 “In order for me to live, I decided very early that some mistake had been made somewhere.
 I was not a “nigger” even though you called me one.
 But if I was a “nigger” in your eyes, there was something about you—there was something you needed.
 I had to realize when I was very young that I was none of those things I was told I was…So where we are now is that a whole country of people believe I’m a “nigger,” and I don’t, and the battle’s on!
 Because if I am not what I’ve been told I am, then it means that you’re not what you thought you were either!”7

-In a film documentary entitled “Take This Hammer,” produced in 1963 by KQUED Public Television, Baldwin continues to explain why it's so important to be able to define one’s own sense of personal identity:
+In a film documentary entitled “Take This Hammer,” produced in 1963 by KQUED Public Television, Baldwin continues to explain why it's so important to be able to define one’s own personal identity:

 “What you say about somebody else, anybody else, reveals you.
 What I think of you as being is dictated by my own necessity, my own psychology, my own fears and desires.
 I’m not describing you when I talk about you, I’m describing me.
 And here in this country we’ve got something called “the nigger,” who doesn’t in such terms, I beg you to remark, exist in any other country in the world.
 We have invented “the nigger.”
 I didn’t invent him.
 White people invented him.
 I’ve always known—I had to know by the time I was 17 years old—what you were describing was not me, and what you were afraid of was not me.
 It had to be something else.
 You had invented it, so it had to be something you were afraid of, and you invested me with it.
 Now if that’s so, no matter what you’ve done to me, I can say to you this, and I mean it, I know you can’t do any more, and I got nothing to lose, and I know, and I’ve always known, you know, and really always, that’s part of the agony, I’ve always known that I’m not a nigger.
 But if I am not the nigger, and if it’s true that your invention reveals you, then who is the nigger?
 I’m not the victim here.
 I know one thing from another…I know a person is more important than anything else.
 Anything else.
 I’ve learned this because I had to learn it.
 But you still think, I gather, that “the nigger” is necessary.
 Well it’s unnecessary to me, so it must be necessary to you.
 So I’m going to give you your problem back.
 Your “nigger,” baby, isn’t me.”8